 Purchasing Car Insurance with Only a Permit

-The truth is it can be pretty difficult to get car insurance if you do not have a driver’s license.
-You will have a much better chance of getting your own insurance if you are over the age of 16.
-Not all insurance companies will insure you if you only have a learner’s permit, so you may have to contact a number of companies and agents before finding one that will insure you.
+- It’s difficult to find an insurer – The truth is, it can be pretty difficult to get car insurance if you do not have a driver’s license.
+Not all insurance companies will insure you if you only have a learner’s permit, so you may have to contact a number of companies and agents before finding coverage.

-Keep in mind that car insurance for teenagers is very high and it is even higher for drivers who do not have their license yet.
+- It’s expensive – Keep in mind that the cost of car insurance for teenagers is very high and it is even higher for drivers who do not have their licenses yet.
 There may also be a number of rules and restrictions if you end up getting insurance with only your learner’s permit.

-The best thing to do when you only have your learner’s permit is to just be added to another licensed driver’s policy.
+- A learner’s permit holder can be added to another policy -The best thing to do when you only have your learner’s permit is to just be added to another licensed driver’s policy.
 If you live at home you can be added to your parents’ policy.
-If you do not live at home you can usually be added to your spouse or roommate’s policy until you get your driver’s license.
+If you do not live at home you can usually be added to your spouse’s or roommate’s policy.

 If you are just added to someone else’s policy there is usually no extra charge, which will save you a lot of money.
 It will also save a lot of problems and hassle.